luv-sic/comment-jump/README.md

 # comment-jump

-> A chrome extension that Jump to the most thumbs issue comment
+> A chrome extension that Jump to the issue comment that has the most thumbs up

 ## Usage

-Just press `ctrl/cmd + j`
+Go Github issue detail page and press `ctrl/cmd + j`